Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 5. Specify a directory on the server that holds the decryption keys for clients.

 6. Specify whether clients need to authenticate to the server using a TLS certificate.
-If you choose No, this means that clients authenticate using disk UUIDs only.
+If you choose No, this means that clients authenticate using disk UUIDs.
 (However, communication is encrypted using the server certificate in any case.)

 If you choose Yes, pick a PEM-encoded certificate authority to use for signing client certificates.